lamberta/devkit-doc/native/android-test-app.md

 ## Setup

-Be sure to read the [Android Setup Guide](./android-setup.html) and follow the instruction there to prepare for Android development with the Game Closure SDK.
+Be sure to read the [Android Setup Guide](./android-setup.html) and follow the instruction there to prepare for Android development with the Game Closure DevKit.

 Turn on WiFi and connect your mobile device to the same LAN as your computer.

 ## Running

-An instance of the SDK basil server must be running to serve games for the test app.
+An instance of the DevKit basil server must be running to serve games for the test app.
 To start a new basil server enter this command at a console:

 ~~~
 $ basil serve